Marinnnnce8/hugo-static-template/README.md

 	yarn build

 This will copy the `uikit.min.js` file into the `js` folder.
-It will also create public and resources folders with and it will copy assets into the `resources` folder.
+It will also create public, functions and resources folders with and it will copy assets into the `resources` folder.

 If you need to run this task again run: